About us and our Audio Catechism Story...

 The answer?
 Our story rests on the grace of the duty of state and listening to good advice.
 We made sure to teach the First Communion and Confirmation basic Catholic beliefs to our own children, and we wanted to teach them well.

-Our story began years ago when our first child was preparing to receive her First Communion.
+Our story began years ago when our oldest child was preparing to receive her First Communion.
 We were told that the date would be in August.
 Then our pastor was relocated.
 The next pastor said that First Holy Communion would take place in September or October.
 So we continued to review the Baltimore Catechism questions and answers.